Legal language - We try to explain any legal language as we go along, but there is also a ‘What does it mean?’ section at the end.

 There are other steps you can and should think about, depending on what your dispute is about.

 If you have been dealing with an insurer, the correct defendant is still the individual or organisation that caused your problem.
 Do not be misled into suing the insurer!
-But there are special provisions for dealing direct with the insurer in some personal injury and road traffic cases.
+But there are special rules about dealing direct with the insurer in some personal injury and road traffic cases.

 If you want to sue your employer, you will need to find your letter of appointment or contract of employment, to make sure you have got the right organisation.
 Looking at your wage slip may not be enough, as some people are paid by an organisation which is not actually their employer.
 For example, if you work in a voluntary (religious) school, the local authority pays the wage bill, but the correct defendant will probably be the governing body of the school.